quicwg/base-drafts/draft-ietf-quic-tls.md

 TLS features can be separated into two basic functions: an authenticated key exchange and record protection.
-QUIC primarily uses the authenticated key exchange provided by TLS; QUIC provides its own packet protection.
+QUIC primarily uses the authenticated key exchange provided by TLS but provides its own packet protection.

 The TLS authenticated key exchange occurs between two entities: client and server.
 The client initiates the exchange and the server responds.
 If the key